 Confirm with WSS Optics Sim that the files in this location are the correct files for this commissioning activity.

-If all of the files are correct (check with WSS), copy all of the images to WFRSeptember2018 folder
+If all of the files are correct (check with WSS), copy all of the images to the WFRSeptember2018 folder during the setup of the system (following instructions in the WF Guiding Shift Set Up and Break Down document).